 It does take practice, but the more often you meditate, the easier it gets.
 I recommend practicing it at night when you’re in bed.
 Then whenever you have time alone, it’s good to practice.

-Step 1: Find a comfortable place where you can physically relax.
+Step 1: Find a comfortable place where you can physically relax and have some privacy.
 It could be laying down on your bed or sitting in a chair.

 Step 2: Close your eyes to block any visual distractions.